 Besides being an archaeologist, Mercer was a self styled anthropologist, ethnographer, and perhaps most importantly, collector.
 When Mercer began to collect artifacts for his museum, his aunt informed him that she had a vast collection of medieval armor.
 Mercer was delighted, as he wanted the Mercer Museum to contain not only relics of American history, but world history as well.
 The armor was kept in storage in Boston while Mercer continued to collect.
 But the storage building was made of wood, in the year 1872, the Great Boston Fire destroyed much of the city, and all of Mercer’s armor.

-Among Mercer's collection held in at the Mercer Museum (located close to but separate from Fonthill), are the everyday life of the average American in the 18th and 19th centuries, from a watchmaker’s gears, to the shop of a tortoiseshell comb maker, butcher’s instruments, even a whaler’s boat.
+Among Mercer’s collection held at the Mercer Museum (located close to but separate from Fonthill), are the everyday tools and things of the average American in the 18th and 19th centuries, from a watchmaker’s gears, to the wares in a tortoiseshell comb maker’s shop, butcher’s instruments, even a whaler’s boat.
 Keep your eyes out for the fake, but neat looking, vampire hunting kit.

 The often mentioned haunting of Fonthill’s woods adds a bit of paranormal flair to an already eccentric establishment, though Mercer no doubt would have found it gauche to have the former housekeeper terrorizing his evening guests.